costanza13/cool-california/README.md

 Cool California is a collaborative social network for California Adventurers.
 Join a community of adventurers sharing great (and not-so-great) destinations for biking, chilling, climbing, hiking, skiing, surfing, or swimming.

-Users can upload photos, share brief stories, and provide the location of Cool California places they've visited- whether they loved or hated them.
-Rate other users' posts, or find places to explore suggested by other users with similar interests.
+Users can upload photos, share brief stories, and provide the location of Cool California places they've visited&mdash;whether they loved or hated them&mdash;rate other users' posts, or find places to explore suggested by other users with similar interests.

 ## Overview